Property Settlement Lawyers

-Kim Wilson & Co are well known for representing clients in financial matters, including complex property settlements and cases involving companies, trusts and overseas assets.
+Kim Wilson & Co are well known Property Settlement Lawyers in Perth with a reputation for successfully representing clients in financial matters, including complex property settlements and cases involving companies, trusts and overseas assets.

 Following the breakdown of a marriage (or De facto relationship) parties need to consider how they are going to divide their property.

-Kim Wilson & Co can assist and advise on matters relating to asset division, spousal maintenance and superannuation splitting.
+Kim Wilson & Co lawyers assist and advise on matters relating to asset division, spousal maintenance and superannuation splitting.

 Our services include (if necessary) access to the various range of Experts necessary to advise in respect of a resolution of financial issues including access to Land Valuers, Business Valuers, Accountants and other professionals.

-In addition, should representation be necessary in respect of litigation involving financial matters, we provide a team of Litigation Support Staff.
+In addition, should representation be necessary in respect of property settlement, we provide a team of Litigation Support Staff.
 We are also able to provide in house Counsel to represent clients at Trial together with junior Barristers, instructing Solicitors and Clerks.
 Further any necessary support or infrastructure to conduct major Trials is available through current technology.

-Where an agreement has been reached we can advise you on the most appropriate and cost effective way to formalise your agreement.
+Where an agreement for property division has been reached we can advise you on the most appropriate and cost effective way to formalise your agreement.
 This may be through Consent Orders in the Family Court of Western Australia or with a Financial Agreement.